UtopiaOS/UtopiaV3/CONTRIBUTING.md

 - Make sure your commits are rebased on the `master` branch.
 - The first line of the commit message (The subject line), must have the following format: "[Category] Brief description of the change".
   - Examples: `Winter`, `libigloo`, `libSystem`
-  - Don't use whole cathegories for your changes, for example "[Userland]" or "[Package manager]" unless you did substantial changes to a lot of said codebase, for example, implementing a new API in libSystem and making the userland use it.
+  - Don't use whole categories for your changes, for example "[Userland]" or "[Package manager]" unless you did substantial changes to a lot of said codebase, for example, implementing a new API in libSystem and making the userland use it.
   - Don't use templates/structs/classes/etc as Category names, for example do "[Winter] Improve the way we handle HTTPS" instead of "[DownloadEvent] Improve the way we handle HTTPS".
   - Multiple categories can be merged using the `+` sign, for example "[Winter+BigBrother]"
  - Use plural language like "we".
  - Commit messages on the subject line should be imperative, for example, "[Winter] Improve the way we handle HTTPS" and not "[Winter] Improved the way we handle HTTPS".
- - Write your commits in proper english, be careful of punctuation.
+ - Write your commits in proper English, be careful of punctuation.
  - Add your personal copyright lines to new files you create or to substantial changes.
  - Check the spelling of your code, and comments.
  - Use american english, for example, use `color`instead of `colour`